 Dry and irritated skin is often caused by trans-epidermal water loss and a weakened stratum corneum.
 The idea is simple: if your skin’s natural barrier is compromised and you don’t have any natural oils or sebum protecting your skin, then any water or hydration that you do introduce will quickly be lost or evaporated away.

-With its emollient properties, oatmeal can help stop this transepidermal water loss in its tracks, thus helping to deeply moisturize and nourish the skin over time.
+With its emollient properties, oatmeal can help stop this transepidermal water loss in its tracks, thus helping to deeply moisturize and nourish the skin over time, maintaining its protective barrier.

 4. It Can Balance pH